MatthewL246/pretendo-docker/README.md

    > released on the Pretendo Network Discord server as `manual_override.3dsx`)
    > **goes to Trace.**
    1. Reboot into GodMode9 and open the scripts menu.
-   2. Run the `FriendsSaveSwitcher` script and select "Create a new save slot".
+   2. Run the `FriendsAccountSwitcher` script and select "Create a new save slot".
       Name the slot something descriptive like `pretendo_official`.
    3. Reboot into the Home Menu and open the Homebrew Launcher.
 From there, run the `ResetFriendsTestAccount.3dsx` app and press A when a white line